-- 2) Two yellow "Radioactive II" stickers with the radionuclide contents, activity (in megabecquerels) and transport index information written in permanent marker (see Figure 16); Figure 18 - 3) Two "RQ" stickers (see Figure 17); - 4) Two "UN 3332 Special Form" stickers (see Figure 18); - 5) One "Package Orientation" sticker; and - 6) Two "In Case of Emergency" stickers, providing phone numbers of the BRC, the UAPD and the UA RLSS. - c.
-Before transporting gauges and sources, workers must ensure that the container or box has no cracks, missing latches, missing internal packaging or broken internal/external pieces.
-Contact RLSS before attempting to ship a moisture gauge in a damaged case. - d.
-One copy of the Bill of Lading/Emergency Response laminated form (if applicable) must be attached to the gauge case and another copy must be available within reach of the driver and visible from outside the vehicle during transit. - e.
-The gauge case must be braced so that it cannot move more than one inch while in transport.
-Obtaining necessary equipment (such as transport braces, which are available locally) is the responsibility of the Approval Holder; contact RLSS for recommendations. - f.
-The gauge may not be transported in the passenger compartment of cars or the cab of trucks.
-The gauge must be secured as far away from passengers as possible. - g.
-The gauge transport container must be locked. - h.
-Transport guidelines by vehicle type: - 1) Cars with a trunk - The gauge container must be locked to the trunk suspension or vehicle body with a cable or chain. - 2) Cars without a trunk - The gauge container must be locked to the hatchback suspension or vehicle body with a cable or chain. - 3) Pickup trucks with locked camper shell, bed cover or Nux type case. - The gauge container and camper shell/bed/Nux cover must be locked shut.
-The shell/bed/Nux cover must be permanently affixed to the truck bed. - The gauge container must be locked to the truck bed frame with a cable or chain. - 4) Open bed pickup trucks. - The gauge container must be locked to the truck bed frame with a cable or chain. - Gauge transport in an open bed pickup truck requires that the gauge remain under constant surveillance. - Regulators highly recommend the use of a nuclear gauge containment system for open bed truck transport of soil moisture gauges. - Transport in an open bed pickup truck is the least desirable method of transportation.
+- g.
+The source transport container must be locked. - h.
+Transport guidelines by vehicle type: - 1) Cars with a trunk - The source container must be locked to the trunk suspension or vehicle body with a cable or chain. - 2) Cars without a trunk - The source container must be locked to the hatchback suspension or vehicle body with a cable or chain. - 3) Pickup trucks with locked camper shell, bed cover or Nux type case. - The source container and camper shell/bed/Nux cover must be locked shut.
+The shell/bed/Nux cover must be permanently affixed to the truck bed. - The source container must be locked to the truck bed frame with a cable or chain. - 4) Open bed pickup trucks. - The source container must be locked to the truck bed frame with a cable or chain. - Source transport in an open bed pickup truck requires that the source remain under constant surveillance. - Transport in an open bed pickup truck is the least desirable method of transportation.